South Florida Real Estate Authority

 Anderson

-Broker Associate · Compass · Boca Raton, FL
+Broker Associate · Champagne & Parisi at Compass · Boca Raton, FL

-With over two decades of experience in South Florida's luxury and waterfront markets, Karen Anderson helps sellers understand the true cost of overpricing — and how to maximize what they walk away with.
+A trusted advisor with over 20 years of experience and hundreds of successful transactions, with approximately 95% of her business built on referrals and repeat clients.
+Karen helps South Florida sellers understand the true cost of overpricing — and how to maximize what they walk away with.

 20+ Years Experience